wuangnguyen/TGDD-PushNotification/README.md

     }
 }
 ```
-Or you can add another `Page2.xaml` just for testing toast navigate url.
-Like the [MSDN Toast Sample](http://msdn.microsoft.com/en-us/library/windowsphone/develop/hh202967(v=vs.105).aspx)

 To test the tile notification, you will need to add tile images like the [MSDN Tile Sample](http://msdn.microsoft.com/en-us/library/windowsphone/develop/hh202970(v=vs.105).aspx#BKMK_CreatingaPushClienttoReceiveTileNotifications)

 #### unregister (WP8 Only)